How To Make a Modern Metal Hoop Sunflower Wreath

 How To Make Sunflower Wreath

-cut the metal hoop with a miter saw
+Cut the metal hoop with hack saw

 First things first, in order to make this sunflower wreath, the metal hoop needs to be cut.